Course details

 -

-Class WILL NOT be held February 20 (Family Day).
-Please note that this section is part of the Business Fundamentals (BFUN) Program (www.bcit.ca/study/programs/7985acert).
+Class will NOT be held Oct 2 (day in lieu of National Day for Truth and Reconciliation), Oct 9 (Thanksgiving), or Nov 13 (day in lieu of Remembrance Day).
+This section is part of the Business Fundamentals (BFUN) Program (www.bcit.ca/study/programs/7985acert).
 As this is the case, the course will be taught in a way that accommodates the needs of English Language Learners.
-Please direct any inquiries to the Program Assistant, Sarah Chanway, at sarah_chanway@bcit.ca.
+If you have any questions, please contact bfun@bcit.ca

 Status